with Gaga London

 It is important to note that:

 - We are open for pre-booked users only.
-We cannot currently accommodate drop-ins.
+We cannot currently accommodate walk-ups.

-- We will be maintaining a studio users tracking system as per government guidance.
+- We will continue to maintain a studio users tracking system.
 Your name and contact details will be kept for 21 days.

 Do not attend class if you are experiencing any symptoms of Coronavirus.
 Check your symptoms with NHS 111 Online.